hybridgroup/kidsruby/README.md

 * capture keystrokes within main Qt app and pipe to stdin when executing ruby process so we can support gets

 ### UI
-* adjust proportions of editor to sidebar to 50/50 or max 60/40? need more visible space for tutorial section
-* home to main index for help & browser forward/back buttons for help section
-* split up HH help "pages" to go forward/back like the original tutorial
 * make the Run button WAY WAY bigger
-* make the canvas bigger (to see size, try script "Turtle.start do background green end")

 ### EDITOR
 * editor save/open/clear